Pack3tL0ss/ConsolePi/README.md

    **Make Hostnames unique for each ConsolePi**

- - The ```consolepi-addconsole``` command supports assingment of custom names to the aliases used to identify the serial adapters when using the predictable TELNET ports. (udev rules).
-If configured these names are used in ```consolepi-menu```, the default device name is used if not (i.e. ttyUSB0), but that's less predictable.
+ - The rename option in `consolepi-menu` or the `consolepi-addconsole` command supports assingment of custom aliases used to predictably identify the serial adapters with friendly names (udev rules).
+If configured these names are used in `consolepi-menu`, the default device name is used if not (i.e. ttyUSB0), but that's less predictable.

  - `consolepi-menu` does not attempt to connect to the cloud on launch, it retrieves remote data from the local cache file only, verifies the devices are reachable, and if so adds them to the menu.
-To trigger a cloud update use the refresh option.  *Note that ConsolePi will automatically update the local cache file when it gets an IP address, or adapters are added/removed, so the refresh should only be necessary if other ConsolePis have come online since the refresh.*
+To trigger a cloud update use the refresh option.
+ >Note: that ConsolePi will automatically update the local cache file when it gets an IP address, or adapters are added/removed, so the refresh should only be necessary if other ConsolePis have come online since the refresh.
+Additionally ConsolePis will automatically discover each other via mdns if on the same network, this will automatically update the local-cache if a new remote ConsolePi is discovered.

  - Read The [Google Drive Setup](readme_content/gdrive.md) for instructions on setting up Google Drive and authorizing ConsolePi to leverage the API.